GregFinger/TD-Curve_Editor/README.md

 Points can be deleted by being selected and then pressing the delete key.
 Note: the first and last points cannot be deleted.

 The tab key will cycle through and select each point.
-This is a non-destructive way of selecting a point, since clicking on a point will often time shift its position.
+This is a non-destructive way of selecting a point, since clicking on a point will often shift its position.

 Dragging the yellow dot will adjust the slope of the point.